 But with all the happiness, a question arises in owners’ minds: how many times will their female dog give birth in a year or her lifetime.
 After all, you have to prepare yourself for all those adorable litters and buy their supplies.
 We’ve listed out the factors that affect littering in dogs to help you understand how many litters can a dog have.

 How Many Litters Can A Dog Have?

-As per a exhaustive study in 2011, the researchers studied over 10,000 litters representing 224 breeds and found that the average litter size was 5.4.
-Nevertheless, there’s a modest amount of divergence at play.
-Miniature breeds generally had litters of 3.5 puppies on average, and on the other hand, giant breeds typically delivered 7.1 puppies per litter.
+As per an exhaustive study in 2011, the researchers studied over 10,000 litters representing 224 breeds and found that the average litter size was 5.4.
+This average litter size varied breed per breed and depended upon many factors.
+Miniature dog breeds generally had litters of 3.5 puppies on average, and on the other hand, giant breeds typically delivered 7.1 puppies per litter.
 It’s important to understand that a dog’s health and diet play a critical role in determining how many puppies she can give birth at a time.

 Factors Influencing Litter Size Of Dogs

 Several factors can impact the size of a dog’s litter, and we’ve documented some of the most significant ones here.
 It is challenging to decide how much these various aspects impact litter size empirically, and the multiple factors likely affect each other to some extent.

 A dog’s breed is one of the most integral factors influencing litter size.
 Did you know breeds like Shih Tzus, Pomeranians, and Chihuahuas have litters generally varying from one to four puppies?
 However, Just put, larger species deliver bigger litters.
 Cane Corsos, Great Danes, and other giant breeds usually give eight puppies or more.

 Female dogs with bigger bodies generally deliver larger litters within a given breed.
 For instance, a 48-pound Labrador retriever may give birth to a litter of only five or six puppies, while a 95-pound Lab may produce a litter of 10 or more.